pharo-open-documentation/pharo-wiki/PharoProjects/DynamicVariables.md

 # Dynamic variables

-Pharo contains a system of dynamic varibales which are global variables whose value can be changed during the execution of a process.
+Pharo contains a system of dynamic variables which are global variables whose value can be changed during the execution of a process.

 > Be careful when you use these variables.
 You should carefuly think about there usefulness.
 They should not be used just as a global variable to make access to it easier in the code.